Run any Python function on 1000 computers in 1 second.

 - Exceptions thrown in your code are thrown on your local machine.

-- Responses are pretty quick, you can call a million simple functions in a couple seconds!
+- Responses are quick, you run a million function calls in a couple seconds!

 Features: